 On January 11, 2021, blasting and primer application began in containment area #8, which is located at the north end of Span 6.
 On April 3, 2021, rivet and bolt replacements and miscellaneous steel repairs commenced.
+On August 9, 2021, fastener replacements and miscellaneous steel repairs were completed.
 Operations inside containment area #8 are continuing.